NateDreier/Learn_Python/code_cademy/README.md

 This Program will determine which method, based on cost is the best way to ship.

 ## Challenge 2
-Create a function that takes in a list (list will be x) and a number (number will be y), we want y to be the index in the list and to multiple whatever number is at y by two.
+There are a couple of list editing challenges, hopefully the code suffices to get an idea what I am trying to do.

-For some reason this problem really had me struggling.
+For some reason these problems really had me struggling.
 I came up with a solution but I really do not like it.